Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Resources on Hospice Choices

-Patients and families will want to learn as much as possible early on to determine the best choice for end-of-life care.
+Patients and families will want to learn as much as possible early on to determine the best choice for end-of-life care and discuss other decisions and wishes even though it may initially feel uncomfortable.
 The following websites have tips on how to choose the best hospice care for you or your loved one:

 Free Guide to Funeral Preplanning